V-Sekai/manuals/demo_to_game/000_store.md

 Please note that you'll need to replace `your-server-ip` with the actual IP address of your server.
 Also, the port numbers used here are just examples.
 You should use the port numbers that are appropriate for your setup.

-## TODO: Generate certificate with Caddy
+## TODO: Generate the certificate with Caddy

 Instruct how to generate certificates with Caddy.